donut-party/system/README.md

 [:group :component-b]
 ```

-The function `print-progress` is used as the `:after-start` handler for both
+The function `print-progress` is used as the `:post-start` handler for both
 `:component-a` and `:component-b`.
 It destructures `::ds/system`, then prints
 `(::ds/component-id system)`.